MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

        docker login -u $(dockerId) -p $(dockerPassword) $(dockerId).azurecr.io docker push $(dockerId).azurecr.io/dotnetcore-sample:$BUILD_BUILDID
        ```
 6. If you use Azure Container Registry, ensure you have [pre-created the registry](/azure/container-registry/container-registry-get-started-portal) in the Azure portal.
-Copy the admin user name and password shown in the **Access keys** section of the registry settings in Azure portal.
+Copy the admin user name and password shown in the **Access keys** section of the registry settings in Azure Portal.

 7. In the **Variables** tab of the build pipeline, define two variables: